 16. Notional residential units

-In respect of land that is classified as Community Residential, the Corporation shall determine by reference to the anticipated water supply requirements, the number of residential units to which that land is in its opinion equivalent and the land shall be regarded as including that number of notional residential units.
+In respect of land that is classified as community residential, the Corporation shall determine by reference to the anticipated water supply requirements, the number of residential units to which that land is in its opinion equivalent and the land shall be regarded as including that number of notional residential units.

 [By-law 16 amended in Gazette 29 Dec 1995 p.
-6331.]
+6331; 29 Jun 2007 p.
+3248.]

 17. Quantity charges for the supply of water